 The Illinois Rules of Professional Conduct state that an attorney's success on behalf of current or former clients may be misleading, and therefore should be avoiding on the attorney's or law firm's website if:

-Attorneys and law firms in Illinois should add a disclaimer on each page of their internet website.
+Law firms and lawyers in Illinois should add a disclaimer on each page of their internet website.
 A disclaimer should, at a minimum, include the following language:

 For this reason, special rules apply to Illinois attorneys who have become board certified in a national specialization program.